React-Sample-Project/NetflixClone/README.md

 ## Roadmap

-Incrementally adding the features present in Netflix
+1. Incrementally adding the features present in Netflix.